Dynamic and Protocol Contracts

 class, declared in src/contract/contract.h

 , is the base class which all contracts derive from.
 This class holds all the Solidity global variables, besides variables common among these contracts (such as contract address).
-Its header should look similar to the following:
+Have a look at the header file for further reference on its structure.

 Regarding the callContractWithTransaction